Asymmetric attractive zero-range processes with particle destruction at the origin: Introduction

-In this work, we explore the effect of boundary conditions on asymmetric zero-range processes.
-We consider general asymmetric zero-range processes on $\Z$ and we introduce a microscopic mechanism which destroys particles at the origin: if there are $\omega_x \in \N$ particles at site $x\in\Z$, then one of these particles jumps to its right (resp.~left) neighbour at rate $pg(\omega_x)$ (resp.~$(1-p)g(\omega_x)$), and moreover, at the origin $x=0$, one particle is destroyed at rate $\alpha N^\beta g(\omega_0)$.
-Here $g:\N\to\R_+$ is the rate function, $\alpha \geqslant 0$ and $\beta \in\R$ are two parameters that adjust the intensity of the destruction dynamics, $N\in\N$ being the hydrodynamic limit's scaling parameter.
-Our main result is the derivation of a family of hyperbolic equations on the one-dimensional space $\R$.
-The destruction mechanism enforces different boundary conditions at the origin, depending on the value of $\beta$: if $\beta <0$, then the particle destruction has no macroscopic effect and the hydrodynamic equation is given by the hyperbolic conservation law on the full line $\R$ with no boundary condition; if $\beta\geqslant 0$, then the hyperbolic conservation law is now supplemented by a boundary condition which prescribes the particle current allowed through the origin.
-This current vanishes at the macroscopic scale if $\beta>0$, and is an explicit function of the density left of the origin if $\beta=0$ (see Theorem \ref{thmAttrac} for a precise statement).
+In the present article, we build on Bahadoran's work \cite{bahadoran2012hydrodynamics} by considering general asymmetric zero-range processes on $\Z$ and we introduce a microscopic mechanism which destroys particles at the origin: let $g:\N\to\R_+$ be the jump rate function, $\alpha \geqslant 0$ and $\beta \in\R$ be two parameters that adjust the intensity of the destruction dynamics, and $N\in\N$ be the hydrodynamic limit's scaling parameter.
+Then, the particle system evolves as follows:\begin{itemize} \item (\textit{bulk dynamics}) if there are $\omega_x \in \N$ particles at site $x\in\Z$, then one of these particles jumps to its right (resp.~left) neighbour at rate $pg(\omega_x)$ (resp.~$(1-p)g(\omega_x)$), \item (\textit{boundary effect}) at the origin $x=0$, one particle is destroyed at rate $\alpha N^\beta g(\omega_0)$.\end{itemize} The purpose of this paper is twofold: first, we explore the effect of the ``boundary'' dynamics at the origin on the asymmetric zero-range processes on the full line.
+Because the microscopic destruction mechanism is \emph{inside} the domain, and not at its border as in \cite{bahadoran2012hydrodynamics}, there is a non-trivial interplay between the two resulting half-lines.
+Note that we consider a destruction dynamics whose rate $N^\beta$ varies (w.r.t.~the asymmetric jump dynamics), in the spirit of the slow boundaries recently thoroughly investigated for symmetric exclusion processes \cite{BMN17, FGN15}.
+Our main result is the derivation of a family of hyperbolic equations on the one-dimensional space $\R$, depending on the relative strength of the destruction dynamics.
+As is the case for the Simple Symmetric Exclusion Process (SSEP) (see \emph{e.g.}~\cite{BMN17}), we show that the macroscopic behavior of the asymmetric zero-range process at the boundary depends on the value of $\beta$ (see Theorem \ref{thmAttrac} for a precise statement): \begin{enumerate}[(i)] \item if $\beta <0$ (subcritical case), the particle destruction has no macroscopic effect and the hydrodynamic equation is given by the hyperbolic conservation law on the full line $\R$ with no boundary condition; \item if $\beta= 0$ (critical case), the hyperbolic conservation law is now supplemented by a boundary condition which prescribes the particle current allowed through the origin (as an explicit function of the density left of the origin), roughly analogous to the Robin boundary condition obtained for the SSEP \cite{BMN17}; \item if $\beta>0$ (supercritical case), this current through the origin vanishes at the macroscopic scale and the system then enforces some Dirichlet type boundary condition, whose effect is to remove all mass from a growing segment $[0,(2p-1)t]$. \end{enumerate}